atiyasarwar/enumerator/README.md

 ## Kali Linux Built-in Tools <br>
 ### The Harvester <br>
+**Description:** <br>
-**Description:** The Harvester is a reconnaissance tool used for gathering information about email addresses, subdomains, and other related information regarding a target.
+The Harvester is a reconnaissance tool used for gathering information about email addresses, subdomains, and other related information regarding a target.
 It collects data from various public sources, including search engines, PGP key servers, and Shodan.
 The Harvester is particularly useful for information gathering during the initial phases of penetration testing or ethical hacking. <br>

 **Information Gathered:** <br>
 * Email addresses associated with the target domain. <br>